In response to Covid-19 we have developed a 'tiered

 Please contact the school office if you wish to discuss how we can support your child’s access to extra-curricular activities.

-For further information on Pupil Premium spending for 2022-23, please click the link, below..
+For further information on Pupil Premium spending for 2025-2026, please click this link.